balnavroop1212/Python/README.md

 project 15 this code creates a higher lower game which takes geuess from user that from 2 options which has more followers on instagram, the game data is pre loaded in the project<br>
 project 16 is a fully functional working model of a coffe machine, which show reports of resourses available and profit made till time<br>
            (on next day to upload of coffee machine, the code was improved by implementing oop concept)<br>
+project 17 is a quiz program, questions could be added modified and changed order<br>